gaoyike/Socket-UDP-Selective-Repeat/README.md

 #Selective Repeat UDP in Java
 ##How to use ?
-Please use the test case i provide in src folder to run the code first, you will see how everything work.
+Please use the test case (HeavyTest.java and TestMain.java) i provide in src folder to run the code first, you will see how everything work.

 Thanks